 How do you fancy getting away from the city to a place where time seems to stand still?
 Take a break on Brittany’s canals and let the lapping waves and gentle breezes rock you to sleep.
 A real outdoor experience that gives you a sense of freedom!

-1. My house on the water
+3. Ti War An Dour, my house on the water

 Moored on a small lake just off the Nantes-Brest Canal near the town of Josselin, floating gîtes called ‘Ti War An Dour’ (which means ‘house on the water’ in Breton) promise a good night’s sleep.
 They have two bedrooms (including a master bedroom), a wonderful terrace and a large picture window for enjoying the view with a cocktail, plus Wi-Fi connection.
 It’s the perfect spot for fishing in the Josselin area and a dream base for exploring the Nantes-Brest Canal by boat or electric bike, which can be rented nearby.